 Live Streaming for Training

 Using a live video streaming platform for corporate training is very efficient.
 Live streaming, with elevated engagement, is even better since it gives you that “in the room” feeling.
 Many businesses are now using live streaming for training and education.
 This is ideal for reaching a distributed or remote workforce.

-Additionally, a live video streaming platform is very useful for external trainings.
-For example, businesses in sales can educate franchises and partners about new products via live stream.
-Additionally, businesses can conduct webinars and trainings via live stream as a revenue source unto themselves.
+Additionally, a live video streaming platform is very useful for external training.
+For example, businesses in sales can educate franchisees and partners about new products via live stream.
+Additionally, businesses can conduct webinars and training via live stream as a revenue source unto themselves.

 That brings us to our next topic: boosting revenue.
 Live streams boost revenue in many different ways.
 Among those are direct sales.
 You can monetize your live streams and sell access to them as a product.
 The material could be a training, as mentioned above.
 It could be entertainment through a TV show, concert, or play.
 There are countless types of content.

 A good live video streaming platform allows you to monetize in a variety of ways, including a pay-per-view approach and a subscription model.